 Visit Nahuel Huapi National Park:

-It is surrounded by mountains and a glacial lake.
+This park is surrounded by mountains and a glacial lake.
 You can hike or just admire the amazing views.

 Eat lunch at Llao Llao Hotel:

-It is one of the most beautiful hotels in Bariloche, located on the top of the mountain.
+This is one of the most beautiful hotels in Bariloche, located on the top of the mountain.

 For shopping the best place is downtown, where you will find stores, bars, restaurants, delicious chocolates and Argentinian alfajores (Dulce de leche sandwich cookies).